U.S.A.

 The acting is very solid and well performed by many talented people along with cameo's by some has been's too.

-Surprise, surprise we get a supporting role by none other than Danielle Harris from Halloween 4 & 5 this time playing the stuck up Annie.
+Surprise, surprise we get a supporting role by none other than Danielle Harris (Annie Brackett) from Halloween 4 & 5 this time playing this stuck up role.
 She delivers well but I can't see anyone other than Nancy Loomis playing that part like in the original.
+She seems to bring on a good charm into what she does offering some humoress moments and seemed like a real ham by doing this.

-Brad Dourif finally plays a normal (Well sorta) as a Sheriff which is a different take for him than in his other parts in horror films.
+Brad Dourif (Sheriff Lee Brackett) finally plays a normal (Well sorta) as a Sheriff which is a different take for him than in his other parts in horror films.
+He delivers a powerful attitude as well as being believeably closed minded on things.
+He brings this off very well and seemed to study this part inside out.
+He was perfectly sharp by doing all of this.

 Sherri Moon Zombie

-plays another skanky role but she doesn't behave crazy and whiney like in House of 1000 Corpses or Devil's Rejects.
+(Deborah Myers) plays another skanky role but she doesn't behave crazy and whiney like in House of 1000 Corpses or Devil's Rejects.
 She does well as a basket case dysfunctioanl mother of Michael Myers.
+She focused on her role incredibly well making her seem like a believeable family woman trying to hold everything together with her emotions and aggressions too.
+She shows off excellent intense reactions after spotting her son killing a nurse.
+I found her to be one of the best cast members in this film.

-I could do without child actor Skyler Gisondo playing Tommy Doyle as he over does his role.
-Brian Andrews had more of a charm to his chracter.
+I could do without child actor Skyler Gisondo (Tommy Doyle) as he overly does his role.
+Brian Andrews had more of a charm to his character.
+It's just that he seems to act out the part too much than be a natural mischievious kid.
+He needs some acting lessons to make himself act out more realistic here.

 Kristina Klebe who's role was much smaller than PJ Soles role in the original film totally shows it off wit her breasts more so than Soles.
 Plus there a but shot and a full shot of her too when Michael is carrying her as a corpse.